Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 Step-by-Step Recipe:

 3. Mix well to ensure that the sugar has been evenly covered.
-It is similar to brown sugar with regard to texture, appearance.
+It is similar to brown sugar in texture, and appearance.

 Why It Works:

-• Molasses is a great source of moisture, which enhances chewiness of cookies.
+• Molasses is a great source of moisture, which enhances the chewiness of cookies.

 • It is similar to the caramel taste characteristic of brown sugar.